rayrex7/-Splash-Award-2018-Team-Cygnus/READ_ME_BEFORE_VIEWING_CODES.md

 # -Splash-Award-2018-Team-Cygnus

-This is a project for Splash awrd 2018
+This is a project for Splash award 2018
 **Splash Award 2018 Stage B codes submission**
 Please download and open the zip file to view our entire project folder.
 Please see MainActivity.java for our codes, please also note that data has been prefixed.